liuanji/liuanji.github.io/_pages/about.md

 - *2024.10*: &nbsp;🎉🎉 Our recent work on improving few-step generation performance of discrete diffusion models is now on ArXiv.
 Check it out at [https://arxiv.org/pdf/2410.01949](https://arxiv.org/pdf/2410.01949).
 - *2024.09*: &nbsp;🎉🎉 Check our [recent work](https://arxiv.org/pdf/2311.00094) accepted to NeurIPS 2024.
 It demonstrates the importance of performing tractable inference in Offline Reinforcement Learning.
 - *2024.08*: &nbsp;🎉🎉 I gave an invitated talk about Probabilistic Circuits at Prof. [Steffen Staab](https://scholar.google.com/citations?user=QvpcUn8AAAAJ&hl=en)'s group at University of Stuttgart
+- *2024.06*: &nbsp;🎉🎉 I will co-organize the workshop on [Open-World Agents](https://sites.google.com/view/open-world-agents) at NeurIPS 2024
 - *2024.05*: &nbsp;🎉🎉 Our [paper](https://arxiv.org/pdf/2406.00766) describing the technical details of [PyJuice](https://github.com/Tractables/pyjuice) is accepted to ICML 2024.

 <!-- # 🎖 Honors and Awards